 Equity Compensation.
-The only form of equity compensation currently awarded by the compensation committee consists of stock options, both qualified and non-qualified.
-All of the options have been granted out of three stock option plans: our 1996 Stock Option Plan, our 2003 Stock Incentive Plan (the "2003 Plan") and our 2005 Stock Incentive Plan (the "2005 Plan").
-Since January 1, 2005, the 2005 Plan is the only plan under which options or other stock awards may be granted.
+Equity compensation currently awarded by the compensation committee consists of stock options, both qualified and non-qualified.
+All current grants are awarded out of our 2005 Stock Incentive Plan (the "2005 Plan").
 The 2005 Plan allows our Board of Directors to grant incentives to employees, directors, consultants and collaborating scientists in the form of qualified and non-qualified stock options and other stock awards.
 We have used stock options as a form of compensation because we believe it helps to attract, motivate and retain talented individuals and aligns their incentives with the long-term interests of our stockholders.
 Our Board of Directors and the compensation committee continue to evaluate the use of alternative forms of equity incentive compensation, including restricted stock awards, for future use.

 Option awards under our 2005 Plan are granted at prices which are no less than the closing price of the Company's common stock on the date of the grant.
 Options granted under the 2005 Plan historically have been time-based and/or performance-based options, and vesting varies accordingly.
-Options that have been granted under this plan expire within five to ten years from the date of grant.
+Options that have been granted under the 2005 Plan expire within five to ten years from the date of grant.